 Once reviews start coming in, be timely with responses, thank customers for their feedback, and take note of any areas which pinpoint opportunities for service improvement.

 Building citations is one of those things that sounds a lot more complicated than it actually is.
 A citation simply means your business information (name, address, phone number) is displayed online.
-Typically, you’ll find these on directory sites, on social media profiles, and in content such as event listings or local newspaper stories online.
+Typically, you’ll find these on business directory sites, on social media profiles, and in content such as event listings or local newspaper stories online.

 Google and lots of other websites use citations as a source of business information, so it’s important that you have sufficient citations to be found and that those citations are both consistent and accurate.
 Out-of-date or incorrect details can send confusing signals, both to search engines looking to verify your data for local pack purposes and to consumers wishing to find your business with a view to contacting or visiting you.